-iv.
+v.
 Analysis of Aging Cases

 The JCSO maintains a running list of individuals confined pretrial for an extended period of time.
 Referred here within as the "aging cases" caseload, these cases are reviewed on a consistent basis to aid in a timely disposition.
-With the Average Length of Stay currently at 5.35 days, an "Aging Cases" backlog was not a significant factor in the confined long-term average daily population projection.
+With the Average Length of Stay currently at 5.35 days, an aging cases backlog was not a significant factor in the confined long-term Average Daily Population projection.